 Meet the artist

-I’m Alley - I’m a third generation artist and have been creating throughout my whole life.
-I grew up in the Chicago suburbs but am now happy to call Colorado home!
+Alley Kocinski is a third generation artist and has been creating throughout her whole life.
+She grew up in the Chicago suburbs before moving to northern Colorado to be closer to the nature that is so often at the heart of her work.

 What is plein air?